Paying for Cosmetology or Esthetician School

 Cosmetology School

-Each state requires a cosmetology license in order to practice.
-While requirements differ, most states require three things: you must be 16 or older, hold a high school diploma, and have completed a state-licensed cosmetology program.
+Each state requires a cosmetology license to practice.
+While requirements differ, most states require three things: you must meet the minimum age, hold a high school diploma or GED, and have completed a state-licensed cosmetology program.

-Some states also require an exam in order to obtain a license.
-And some require regular license renewals.
+Some states also require an exam to obtain a license, and some require regular license renewals.

-While states can issue a license that covers all cosmetology specialties, some require separate licenses in specializations such as barbering or manicures.
+While states can issue a license that covers all cosmetology specialties, some require separate licenses in specializations such as barbering or manicuring.

-Programs range anywhere from 1,000 to 2,100 hours across states, and usually include retail and business admin training to supplement.
+Programs range anywhere from 1,000 to 2,300 hours across states and usually include retail and business admin training to supplement.
 Specializing in a field, such as nail care, requires additional hours.
 Finally, programs are hands-on — meaning students have limited online options.

-To find out your state’s requirements, the National-Interstate Council of State Boards of Cosmetology has a registry of state offices.
+The National Interstate Council of State Boards of Cosmetology has a registry of state offices you can use to learn your state’s requirements.

 Possible Funding Source #1: FAFSA®

-Does FAFSA pay for cosmetology school?
+Does the Free Application for Federal Student Aid (FAFSA) program pay for cosmetology school?
 Yes!
-But, students who apply must be enrolled in an accredited program to be eligible.
+However, students who apply must be enrolled in an accredited program to be eligible.

 Information provided on the FAFSA helps to determine your eligibility for federal student aid.
 The government, states, and colleges also use it to determine the amount of financial aid to award you.
-Schools you list in your form will review your FAFSA and put together an aid offer.
-If your school’s financial aid does not cover the entire cost of tuition, you can use the FAFSA to apply for federal grants and student loans.
+The schools you list on your form will review your FAFSA and put together an aid offer.
+If your school’s financial aid does not cover the entire cost of tuition, you can use FAFSA to apply for federal grants and student loans.

-Not familiar with setting up FAFSA?
-This FAFSA guide provides an overview of the form and the aid options available through the FAFSA.
-Here’s a brief explainer on some of the aid types that may be available to students.
+If you’re unfamiliar with setting up FAFSA, this FAFSA guide provides an overview of the form and the aid options available.
+Here’s a brief explanation of some of the aid types that may be available to students.

 Pell Grants

-The government awards Pell Grants to students from lower-income families and who have not previously earned a degree.
-Unlike loans, they do not need to be repaid.
+The government awards Pell Grants to students from lower-income families who have not previously earned a degree.
+Unlike loans, they don’t need to be repaid.

-The Pell Grant’s 2024-2024 maximum is $7,395 and students may be eligible for up to twelve terms.
+The Pell Grant’s 2025-26 award year maximum is $7,395, and students may be eligible for up to twelve terms.
 The amount is determined by the following:

 • Expected Family Contribution (EFC), or the amount your family can pay